arirab/arch-linux/README.md

 ---

-<p align="center">`v01dsh3ll` the Mustang Darkhorse in the Linux multiverse — this LinuxBox breathes elegance and bleeds entropy.
-Crafted for dreamers, tuned by hackers, and worshipped by psychonauts.</p>
+<p align="center">`v01dsh3ll` the Mustang Darkhorse in the Linux multiverse — this LinuxBox breathes elegance and bleeds entropy.</p>

 ---